-If you’re in the mood for a Wild West adventure deep in the redwood groves, head over to Roaring Camp Railroads.
-Located 15 minutes north of downtown Santa Cruz, the camp offers a wide variety of creative activities for children and adults alike.
+If you’re in the mood for a Wild West adventure deep in the redwood groves, make the journey over to Roaring Camp Railroads.
+Located 15 minutes north of downtown Santa Cruz in Felton, the camp offers a wide variety of creative activities for children and adults alike.

 At Roaring Camp Railroads, steam train tours meander through the forest and along the beach.
-You can even participate in festivals such as Brewgrass or Steam and Harvest, or partake in one of the many nighttime activities.
+Passengers can even participate in festivals such as Brewgrass or Steam and Harvest or partake in one of the many nighttime activities.

-Take the Redwood Forest Train and learn about the Redwood Forest ecosystem and the steam trains themselves.
-The trail runs through the redwood forest and climbs up Bear Mountain in the Santa Cruz Mountains.
+Soak up the natural beauty on the Redwood Forest Train and learn about the Redwood Forest ecosystem and the steam trains themselves.
+The trail runs through the redwood forest habitat and climbs up Bear Mountain in the Santa Cruz Mountains.